rasteric/z3s5-lisp/docs/reference/reference.md

 Usage: `(defmethod class-name args [body] ...)`

 Define a method `class-name` for class `class` and method name `name` with a syntax parallel to defun, where `args` are the arguments of the methods and `body` is the rest of the method.
 The given `class-name` must decompose into a valid class name `class` of a previously created class and method name `name` and is bound to the symbol `class-name`.
 The remaining arguments are like for defun.
-So for example (defmethod employee-name (this) (slot this 'last-name)) defines a method `name` for an existing class `employee` which retrieves the property `last-name.`
+So for example (defmethod employee-name (this) (slot this 'last-name)) defines a method `name` for an existing class `employee` which retrieves the property `last-name`.
+Note that `defmethod` is dynamic: If you define a class B with class A as superclass, then B only inherits methods from A that have already been defined for A at the time of defining B!

 See also: [`defclass`](#link646566636c617373), [`new`](#link6e6577), [`call-method`](#link63616c6c2d6d6574686f64).	 [→index](#idx)